 DocuGov.ai generates a professional eviction notice draft tailored to your state and your specific situation.
 You tell us where the property is, what type of tenancy you have, and what the issue is - nonpayment, lease violation, or end of tenancy.
 Our system produces a notice that reflects the correct statutory framework for your jurisdiction.

 You describe your situation in plain language - your state, the type of tenancy (month-to-month or fixed-term), the grounds for eviction, the amount owed or the violation in question, and relevant dates.
-The system creates a notice that includes the statutory basis applicable in your state, the correct notice period for your tenancy type and grounds, required language or disclosures mandated by your state or local ordinance, the exact demand (pay the amount owed, cure the violation, or vacate by a specific date), and service instructions specifying how to deliver the notice in compliance with your state law.
+The system creates a notice that includes the statutory basis applicable in your state, the applicable notice period for your tenancy type and grounds, relevant required language or disclosures where supported by our ruleset, the exact demand (pay the amount owed, cure the violation, or vacate by a specific date), and service instructions specifying how to deliver the notice in compliance with your state law.

 A word on scope: DocuGov.ai generates notice drafts, not legal advice.
 We are not a law firm.
 For subsidized housing (Section 8/HUD), domestic violence situations, commercial tenancies, or if you are unsure about your local requirements - consult a licensed attorney before serving.
 For standard residential nonpayment and lease violation notices, our system helps you create a structured, jurisdiction-aware draft in minutes instead of hours.